olin/studentgovernment/student_government_bylaws.md

 funding every year.
 A description of this system is made available to the Student Body.
 The following rules apply to club funding requests:

 1. Every request must come in at least 72 hours before the event.
-Any purchases from amazon.com require a 2-week requesting period.
+Any online purchases require a 2-week requesting period.
 Requests not meeting these deadlines are not guaranteed a response in time for the event.
 2. Funding should be requested and approved before the event is advertised if the event is contingent on funding.
 3. Every request must be approved before the items are purchased.
 Anything purchased before the request is approved will not be reimbursed.
-4. If a club does not properly fulfill the club funding request and reimbursement process once, they receive a short warning.
+4. If an individual does not properly fulfill the club funding request and reimbursement process once, they receive a short warning.
-5. If a club does not properly fulfill the club funding request and reimbursement process twice, the Director of Clubs and Organizations may withhold club funding for 2 months.
+5. If an individual does not properly fulfill the club funding request and reimbursement process twice, the Director of Clubs and Organizations may may impose a spending ban on the individual for up to 2 months.
-6. If a club does not properly fulfill the club funding request and reimbursement process another time after the 2 month penalty, the Director of Clubs and Organizations may withhold club funding for the remainder of the year.
+6. If an individual does not properly fulfill the club funding request and reimbursement process another time after the 2 month penalty, the Director of Clubs and Organizations may impose a spending ban on the individual for the remainder of the year.
-7. If a club fails to turn in a receipt within 7 days of the purchase the club will either be given a warning or a one month spending ban, at the discretion of the Vice President for Finance.
+7. If an individual fails to turn in a receipt within 7 days of the purchase the individual will either be given a warning or a one month spending ban, at the discretion of the Vice President for Finance.
-8. Failure to turn in two receipts in the course of one academic year may result in a spending ban for the remainder of the semester, at the discretion of the Vice President for Finance.
+8. If an individual fails to turn in two receipts in the course of one academic year may result in a spending ban on that individual for the remainder of the semester, at the discretion of the Vice President for Finance.

 #### Section 8.
 Spending Limits and Rules.